The National Institute of Health Awards UCLA Professor Adriana Lleras-Muney an R01 Grant

 The paper “Why Do Workers Dislike Inflation?
 Wage Erosion and Conflict Costs” by UCLA Professor Joao Guerreiro and co-authors Jonathon Hazell, Chen Lian, and Christina Patterson was featured in Bloomberg.
 The paper provides a potential explanation for why workers dislike inflation.
 It argues that, with inflation, workers must take costly actions to ensure their nominal […]

-UCLA Professor John Asker Named Econometrics Society Fellow
+UCLA Professor John Asker Named Econometric Society Fellow

 UCLA professor John Asker was named Econometric Society Fellow.
 The Econometric Society is an international society for the advancement of economic theory in its relation to statistics and mathematics.
 More information about the Econometric Society can be found here.